ScribesZone/ModelScript/docs/languages/relations/index.rst

     Note that the term "relation model" should not be confused with "relational data model".
-A relation model defines relations, just like usecase models defines usecases, class models defines classes, object models defines objects, and so on.
+A relation model defines relations, just like usecase models defines usecases, class models defines classes, object models defines objets, and so on.

 Concepts
 --------